realA10001986/Time-Circuits-Display/README.md

     </tr>
 </table>

-For longer cables, ie >50cm (>20in), I recommend using a twisted pair cable, and to connect it as follows to avoid cross-talk:
+For longer cables, ie >50cm (>20in), I recommend using a twisted pair cable, and to connect it as follows:

 ![i2clongcable](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/497fbbf2-55b9-4ebb-93ee-ce349fd866b5)

-I had a GPS receiver connected through such a cable and had no issues over a distance of 5m/16ft.

 The CircuitSetup [Speedo Kit](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/) comes with a twisted pair cable with three pairs.
-The idea is to use each one pair for 5V+GND, SDA+GND and SCL+GND:
+The idea is to wire the Speedo as shown below:

 ![speedo_i2c](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/068b17b5-b95a-48ab-ac7e-53c47afe0a98)